neurobin/python-morm/README.md

 # Migration

+**Migration is still under development.
+Not recommended for normal use.
+But if you want to help develop, please go ahead.**

 You should have created the *_morm_config_.py* and *mgr.py* file with `morm_admin init`.

 List all the models that you want migration for in *mgr.py*.
 You will know how to edit it once you open it.